Before I get to the proposal, let’s review the history of the overtime rule:

 Overtime games with a first-possession field goal, 2012-2016

-Note: There have not been any postseason games with a first-possession field goal since the 2010 rule change.
+Note: There have been no postseason games with a first-possession field goal since the 2010 rule change.
 Extra plays includes kickoffs and all scrimmage plays except for snap-killing fouls.

 |Date||Final score||FG 1st poss||2nd & additional poss||Extra plays||Altered result|